techpotatoes/pitchup_flutter_sample/README.md

 ## PitchUp Flutter Sample - Guitar tuning app

 This app is a sample Flutter Guitar tuning app which demonstrates how to use 2 different dart libraries to implement a guitar tuning app.
-It also uses a library called flutter_audio_capture to capture an audio sample.
+It also uses a library called record to capture an audio sample.
+All the libraries are available in most platforms, so this example should cover most use cases.

 The libraries used are: